Does Florida require paid family or sick leave in 2026?

 What that looks like, day to day:

-Behind the platform sits a named country specialist for the United States.
-Plus an in-house HR specialist who knows the FMLA, PWFA, and USERRA stack and Florida’s narrow state-law carve-outs.
-When a leave question comes in, you message the same person.
+Behind the platform sits real HR and legal experts with deep local employment-law expertise who know the FMLA, PWFA, and USERRA stack and Florida’s narrow state-law carve-outs.
+When a leave question comes in, you message the same person, an actual person, not a chatbot or a pooled queue.
 No support tickets.
-No chatbot triage.

-Contractor onboarding, EOR payroll with full leave administration, and entity graduation all live on one platform.
+Contractor onboarding, EOR payroll with full leave administration, and a path to your own entity all live on one platform.
 A Florida contractor who converts to W-2 keeps their record.
-That same employee can graduate from EOR to your own Delaware C-corp without changing systems.
+When the model no longer fits, that same employee can graduate to your own Delaware C-corp without changing systems.
 One timeline.
 One platform.

 Once you have six or more Florida employees and predictable hiring ahead, the maths of running your own US entity starts to win.
 Florida is one of the cheaper states to register in.
 Zero state income tax. $7,000 SUI wage base tied for the lowest in the US.
 No city or county payroll tax overlay.

-Teamed’s Crossover Calculator shows you the month the EOR model stops being right.
+Teamed’s Crossover Calculator shows you the month the EOR model stops being right, and our Employer Cost Calculator breaks down the full Florida cost picture before you hire.
 The conversation is built into the relationship.

 Florida is the simplest US state to administer leave for, and the preemption rule is why.
 There is no state PFL, no state PSL, and cities and counties cannot fill the gap, so a Miami employer, a Tampa employer, and an Orlando employer all sit under the same federal FMLA floor with no city overlay.
 The policy work moves entirely into the offer letter.
 That is administratively cleaner than California or Washington, and it sharpens the retention conversation for any employer recruiting Florida knowledge workers against out-of-state competitors with state PFL stacked on top.